zombak79/compresso-recsys/docs/source/api/models.rst

    )

-Omitting the batcher is supported and builds a default one over the training catalog at ``max_length=200``.
-Pass your own to change the window or to supply a vocabulary — including one whose ``unk`` slot lets a later split stage's unseen items become a reserved id rather than an error.
+Omitting the batcher is supported and builds a default one over the training catalog at the config's window.
+Pass your own to supply a vocabulary -- including one whose ``unk`` slot lets a later split stage's unseen items become a reserved id rather than an error.

-As with `SimpleGPT`, the trainer runs a fixed epoch budget and rebuilds the model on every ``fit`` call, so select ``epochs`` using validation data.
+The trainer runs a fixed epoch budget and rebuilds the model on every ``fit`` call, so select ``epochs`` using validation data.
 There is no validation-based early stopping and no incremental training.
 Prediction forbids every item in the *full* history, truncated part included; items beyond the fitted catalog are dropped from that mask rather than clipped, since they were never scoreable.

 Saving carries the vocabulary with the weights, through the same persistence API as every other fitted recommender: